dmcbee1/Bacillus-Paper/README.md

   0:18:45	37	0.087	0.093	0.09	0.102	0.099	0.104
   0:28:45	37	0.087	0.088	0.089	0.106	0.098	0.101

+PNP_nitrophenol_Assay <- Processes an Excel data file containg absorbace values, processes   triplicate readings, and then generates growth curve plots with options for visualizing the  data in different ways.

+ Similar to the script 'Data Visualization for Growth Curves'

 Quantative_Analysis_Code_Masshunter <- This script is designed to process, analyze, and visualize mass spectrometry data exported from MassHunter Quantative Analysis

   Overview: